-I’m going to try and explain why, despite the fact that public attitudes to trans people are mixed overall, they are by no means inconsistent with a picture where amongst the 100,000 people and organisations who cared enough to respond to the GRA consultation, 70% were in favour of making it easier for trans people to change their legal gender.
-I’m going to do it using data from the British Social Attitudes (BSA) Survey, because it is without a doubt, the highest quality available data on the general public’s views of LGBT+ people and relationships (full disclosure: I helped write and edit the report I’m referencing in a previous role).
+I will be using data from the British Social Attitudes (BSA) Survey, which is the highest quality available data on the general public’s views of LGBT+ people and relationships (full disclosure: I helped write and edit the report I’m referencing in a previous role).

 The first thing to note from the BSA data is that the public do not like to see themselves as being transphobic – 83% say they are “not prejudiced at all” towards transgender people, compared with just 15% who describe themselves as “very” or “a little” prejudiced’’.